Undergraduate Teacher Education Programs

 Early Childhood/Elementary Education Dual Licensure Program

-The Early Childhood/Elementary Dual Licensure Program leads to two teaching certificates: Preschool through third grade (P-3) and Elementary (Kindergarten through fifth grade).
+The Early Childhood/Elementary Dual Licensure Program leads to two teaching certificates: Preschool through third grade (P-3) and Elementary (Kindergarten through sixth grade).

 Elementary education majors select a liberal arts discipline in which they fulfill the requirements for the major.
 The fulfillment of these requirements, together with general studies courses, provides a substantial liberal studies background as well as a foundation for professional development.